herry13/smartfrog-lang/README.md

 - Data and Link Reference (_forward link reference_ is supported)
 - Prototype
 - Placement (_forward placement_ is not supported)
+- Include file

-Note that the _lazy reference_ is treated same as data reference. _forward link reference_ is for supporting commutative property, for example:
+_forward link reference_ is for supporting commutative property, for example:

 	sfConfig extends {
 	   x y;